LPN Programs in Maine

 Maine LPN Licensing Requirements

-Maine requires the LPN hopeful to attend a state-approved school and pass the NCLEX exam to apply for licensing as an LPN.
-The graduate should keep in mind that certain physical requirements may come into play in the daily routine of an LPN, including moving machinery, lifting patients, and extended periods of standing.
-In order to receive state licensure, the applicant must submit a notarized application to the state, including:
+Maine requires LPN hopefuls to attend a state-approved school and pass the NCLEX exam to apply for licensure as an LPN.
+The graduate should keep in mind that specific physical requirements may come into play in the daily routine of an LPN, including moving machinery, lifting patients, and extended periods of standing.
+To receive state licensure, the applicant must submit a notarized application to the state, including:

 • Headshot (passport-style) photograph less than 2 years old.